sengelbert/vagrant-python-dev-env/README.md

 # Vagrant Python Development Environment
+Creates a consistent development environment for Python on Linux to be utilized across OS and team members to speed up developer onboarding and maintain consistent environments
 - Installs the latest version of Python and Pip for a Fedora based image
 - Update the install.sh file for installing more dnf or pip packages
 - Update .bash_prompt for custom prompt settings